 Track email open rates and click through rates.
 Then follow up with a general email to indicate that a colleague has reported a phishing attempt.
 Use the email as a teaching tool by highlighting the red flags.
 Additionally, follow up with further training as necessary.

-Take Control of Cyber-Security
+Take Control of Cyber Security: Avoid Phishing Attacks

 You have heard the bad news.
 Cyber-crime continues to rise, costing manufacturers millions of dollars.
-But keep in mind the good news that you can take control of your cyber-security.
+But keep in mind the good news that you can take control of your cyber security.
 Address the human element with training and simulations.
-At the same time, engage a security expert to help you develop a comprehensive cyber-security strategy.
+At the same time, engage a security expert to help you develop a comprehensive cyber security strategy.

 The security professionals at eMazzanti provide security consultation and a full suite of world class services to keep your data and your business safe.
 From cloud security to encryption and network monitoring, we have you covered.